Author and Local NW Florida Historian

 In 1840, the Yellow River Baptist Church was started by a handful of residents and the first membership list taken a few months later showed 57 members with 10 of them being black.
-During the same year a community cemetery was started with the burial of Joan Horne, a Revolutionary War veteran.
+During the same year, a community cemetery was started with the burial of Joab Horne, a Revolutionary War veteran.
 The War for Southern Independence provides a glimpse into the economy and lifestyle of the community.
 Many of the men from the area fought for the Union in the 1st Florida Union Cavalry stationed in Pensacola, FL.

 Like many small communities in the south, the aftermath of World War II saw major changes in lifestyles.
 Younger members of the families moved to find jobs and live in areas that provided more amenities.
 Today, it can be hard to find this beautiful area of the Florida panhandle.
-While the southern area of Oak Grove encompasses part of Highway 2, the majority of what was once the heart of Oak Grove is up Yellow River Baptist Church Rd, deep in the woods.
-The church, now 176 years old, is still there and still providing services every Sunday.
+While the southern area of Oak Grove encompasses part of Highway 2, the majority of what was once the heart of Oak Grove is up Yellow River Church Rd, deep in the woods.
+The church, now 177 years old, is still there and still providing services every Sunday.
 And their homecomings every June still bring descendants of the early families back to worship together.

 This book is an effort to pull all of the documentation together on this community, and the surrounding areas from the river west to Blackman and south to what was once Peadentown, and bring it to life for anyone descended from the families that made it home and for those interested in the rich history of the Florida panhandle.
 The book will hopefully be available by December of 2019.
 Come back often to check progress.